rsomu/objsync/README.md

 # objsync
   Toolkit to synchronize target FlashBlade bucket with that of source FlashBlade bucket

-  This repository contains two scripts
+  This repository contains three scripts

     list.sh - Lists the excessive objects of a given bucket at the target FlashBlade that are not in the source FlashBlade

     sync.sh - Removes the excessive objects identified by the list.sh script

+    csv.sh - Reports the object count and size at Splunk index level in a csv format for both the source and target FB

 ## Who should be using this toolkit?